Kate Beckinsale Sizzles In Tight Silver Corset On Instagram

-Some are saying that Kate Beckinsale is becoming the Queen of Instagram, and her latest upload proves why.
+Some are saying that Kate Beckinsale is becoming the queen of Instagram, and her latest upload proves why.
 The actress stunned her millions of followers in a shimmering, skintight ensemble that was sure to get pulses racing.

 The most recent addition to the 45-year-old’s widely-followed Instagram account was shared on Thursday, May 16, and captured Kate doing one of the things she does best — flaunting her impressive figure in an eye-popping ensemble while making a cheeky comment in the caption.
 The actress wowed her fans in a form-fitting silver corset that left little to the imagination.

 Kate spilled out of the sexy one-shoulder number that had a crinkle design and barely contained her voluptuous assets.
 With an ample amount of cleavage on display, the actress struck a sassy pose with her hand on her hip as she stared down the camera with a sensual look.
 The fabric gathered in a knot high on her waist, accentuating her flat midsection and hugging every inch of her curves perfectly.
-The snap only caught Kate from the waist up, so it is unclear whether or not the corset was actually the top half of a dress, but regardless of the garment, fans can agree the ensemble did nothing but favors for the babe’s flawless physique.
+The snap only caught Kate from the waist up, so it is unclear whether or not the corset was actually the top half of a dress.
+Yet regardless of the garment, fans can agree the ensemble did nothing but favors for the babe’s flawless physique.

 Just as striking as the gorgeous outfit that the actress was wearing was her glam for the photo shoot.
 The British beauty’s signature brunette tresses were worn in loose, wild curls that blew all around her, reaching far past the frame of her body.
 The style allowed for her tresses to stay out of her face, revealing the stunning makeup look she sported that consisted of a smokey eye and glossy pink lip.